ngs-docs/2022-GGG298/lab-2.md

 This Binder comes preloaded with data provided by your instructors.  _If you want to do these exercises locally, on your own computer, you can [download the data here](https://s3.us-west-1.amazonaws.com/dib-training.ucdavis.edu/shell-data2.zip)._

-For today's lesson, we will focus on three different sets of data. `books` contains ebooks such as A Tale of Two Cities and The Wizard of Oz.`southpark` contains a compressed csv file containing all the lines spoken by each character across 14 seasons. `seattle` contains data from the Open Seattle Data Portal, including a csv file with names of pets.
+For today's lesson, we will focus on four different sets of data. `books` contains ebooks such as A Tale of Two Cities and The Wizard of Oz.`southpark` contains a compressed csv file containing all the lines spoken by each character across 14 seasons. `seattle` contains data from the Open Seattle Data Portal, including a csv file with names of pets.
 The `MiSeq` directory contains FASTQ and FASTA files that are commonly used in next-generation sequencing experiments.
 These data are useful for practicing commonly used UNIX commands to explore genome-scale data.

 The commands `pwd` and `ls` are two simple commands that can be used to answer the two commonly asked questions "where am I?" and "what files are here?".
 We will use these frequently through the next sections.